netdata/netdata/health/notifications/pagerduty/README.md

 Then, edit `health_alarm_notify.conf`, changes to this file do not require restarting Netdata:

 1. Set `SEND_PD` to `YES`.
-2. Set `DEFAULT_RECIPIENT_PD` to the PagerDuty service key you want the alert to be sent.
+2. Set `DEFAULT_RECIPIENT_PD` to the PagerDuty service key you want the alert notifications to be sent to.
    You can define multiple service keys like this: `pd_service_key_1 pd_service_key_2`.
    All roles will default to this variable if left unconfigured.
 3. If you chose `Events API v2` during service setup on PagerDuty, change `USE_PD_VERSION` to `2`.